Mr-Kittyhawk/Mr-Kittyhawk/README.md

 <br/>

-Currently working on AI (the behaviour tree kind), tools, and technical art for videogames.
+Currently working on AI (the behavior tree kind), tools, and technical art for videogames.
 Sometimes rather more boring things for the [AFRL](https://www.afrl.af.mil). <br>
 Interested in security tools and reverse engineering.

 <br/>